vxnode/NODE-RAT/README.md

-Install all moudles and packages in the moudle.txt
+Install all moudles and packages in the moudle.txt with this command pip install -r moudle.txt

+For others it might not work so try these instead py -m pip install -r moudle.txt py pip install -r moudle.txt python -m pip install -r moudle.txt python pip install -r moudle.txt
+Have had these problems with many diffrent computers

 Go to edit mode in Client.py, line 30
 And change to your computers IPv4